Regular Reduction of Controlled Magnetic Hamiltonian System with Symmetry of the Heisenberg Group: The Heisenberg Group and Its Lie Algebra

 \section{The Heisenberg Group and Its Lie Algebra}

-In this paper, our goal is to give the magnetic reduction of the cotangent bundle of the Heisenberg group $\mathcal{H} $ and the RCH system with symmetry of the Heisenberg group $\mathcal{H}. $ In order to do these, in this section, we first review some relevant definitions and basic facts about the Heisenberg group $\mathcal{H}, $ coadjoint $\mathcal{H}$-action and coadjoint orbit, which will be used in subsequent sections.
+In this paper, our goal is to define a kind of CMH system with symmetry of the Heisenberg group $\mathcal{H} $ and to prove the regular point reduction theorem for such CMH system, by using the magnetic term and the magnetic symplectic form on the cotangent bundle of the Heisenberg group $\mathcal{H}.$ In order to do these, in this section, we first review some relevant definitions and basic facts about the Heisenberg group $\mathcal{H}, $ coadjoint $\mathcal{H}$-action and coadjoint orbit, which will be used in subsequent sections.
 We shall follow the notations and conventions introduced in Marsden et al. \cite{mamiorpera07, mamipera98}.\\

 We consider the commutative group $\mathbb{R}^2$ with its standard symplectic form $\omega$, which is the usual area form on the Euclidean plane, that is,

 where $u=(u_1,u_2),\; v=(v_1,v_2) \in \mathbb{R}^2. $ Define the set $\mathcal{H}= \mathbb{R}^2\oplus \mathbb{R}$ with group multiplication